qiskit-community/adapt-aqc/docs/running_options_explained.md

 ## bad_qubit_pair_memory

 **What is it:** \
-For the ISL method, if acting on a qubit pair leads to entanglement increasing, it is labelled a "bad pair".
+For the ADAPT-AQC method, if acting on a qubit pair leads to entanglement increasing, it is labelled a "bad pair".
 After this, for a number of layers corresponding to the bad_qubit_pair_memory, this pair will not be selected.